securefederatedai/openfl/docs/source/openfl/components.rst

 Converting tensor objects is handled by :ref:`framework adapter <framework_adapter>` plugins.
 Included in |productName| are framework adapters for PyTorch and TensorFlow 2.x.
 The list of framework adapters is extensible.
-User can contribute new framework adapters for deep learning frameworks you would like see supported in |productName|.
+User can contribute new framework adapters for deep learning frameworks they would like see supported in |productName|.

 .. _openfl_ll_components: